cappah/NekoEngine/README.md

        A PC with a modern graphics card capable of OpenGL 4.5  (for Windows & *nix)
        - or -
-       A Mac with OpenGL 4.1 support (anything from 2011 onwards should work; only for Mac OS)
+       A Mac with OpenGL 4.1 support (anything from 2011 onwards should work; only if Mac OS, otherwise see above)

 **The engine has been tested on the following operating systems:**